samuelgozlan/amplitude-dev-center/docs/data/destinations/snowflake-data-share.md

 3. Under *Access Data via Snowflake Data Share*, enter the following information:
       - **Account Name**: This is the account name on your Snowflake account.
 It's the first part of your Snowflake URL, after 'https://' and before 'snowflakecomputing.com'.
 For example, if your Snowflake URL is 'http://amplitude.snowflakecomputing.com', then you should enter 'amplitude'.
       - **Org Name**: This is the name of your Snowflake organization.
 4. Choose which data to include in this export: *Raw events every 5 minutes*, *Merged IDs every hour*, or both.
-Also, you can specify event filtering.
+For events, you can also specify filtering conditions to only export events that meet certain criteria.
 5. Click **Next**, enter the name of this Snowflake export and click Finish.

 When complete, Amplitude sends all future events to Snowflake with Data Share.